quicwg/base-drafts/draft-ietf-quic-transport.md

 {{version-negotiation}}).

-The cryptographic handshake provides integrity protection for the negotiated version as part of the transport parameters (see {{transport-parameters}}).
+The cryptographic handshake provides integrity protection for the negotiated version as part of the transport parameters (see
+{{transport-parameter-definitions}}).
 As a result, attacks on version negotiation by an attacker can be detected.

 The client includes the initial_version field in its transport parameters.
 The initial_version is the version that the client initially attempted to use.
 If